-I found the perfect asset package to build the town with instead of redrawing everything.
+Coyote was originally a fully 2D game, but for the remake I found the perfect asset package to build the town with instead of redrawing everything.
 I knew I would have otherwise never made the one-week-deadline of the Remake Jam.
-But with a switch from 2D to 3D comes it’s own unique set of challenges:
+But a switch from 2D to 3D comes with its own unique set of challenges:

 I’ve been away.
 Not just from blogging, but from creating, too.

 My creativity goes through phases, where I know very well what I want to achieve, and I burst with energy.
 Then, I go a bit too hard or I go down some rabbit hole, and I lose my way for a bit.
 Sometimes it’s a few days, sometimes a month.
 I’ve learned to recognize this and take it as a sign that I need to refill my creative tank.

 But the past two weeks were different.
 I didn’t feel like creating, but I also couldn’t quite remember why I wanted to create.
 And not in the sense that I literally forgot, but just that I couldn’t feel it anymore.
 There was a big empty silhouette in the spot where my passion used to be.
 And damn I had no idea how to fix that.
 I had a lot of cool projects I could work on but I didn’t feel like it.
 Refilling the creative tank with cool shows/games/art didn’t work either.
 Plus I also felt held back by the muscles in my arm being overloaded recently, and worries about houses and friendships and more.
 It was a weird time.

 What got me out of it was the Netflix show Sex Education.
 Aside from being very good, it reminded me of something I had forgotten: authenticity.